Data Storage Converter

 How long does it take to download 1 GB?

-At 100 Mbps internet speed, downloading 1 GB (8,000 megabits) takes about 80 seconds.
-At 1 Gbps it takes about 8 seconds.
-Remember that internet speeds are in megabits (Mb) while file sizes are in megabytes (MB) — divide the speed by 8 to get the byte transfer rate.
+At 100 Mbps internet speed, downloading 1 GB (8,000 megabits) takes approximately 80 seconds.
+At 1 Gbps (gigabit fiber), it takes about 8 seconds.
+At 25 Mbps (typical broadband), roughly 5 minutes 20 seconds.
+Remember that internet speeds are measured in megabits (Mb) while file sizes are in megabytes (MB) - divide the speed in Mbps by 8 to get the actual download rate in MB/s.
+Use the File Transfer Time calculator on this page for any combination.

 How many photos fit in 1 GB?

-Approximately 250 smartphone JPEG photos (at ~4 MB each) fit in 1 GB.
-DSLR RAW photos (~25 MB each) give about 40 per GB.
-Use the Storage Capacity Estimator in this tool to calculate for your specific file sizes.
+Approximately 250 smartphone JPEG photos at roughly 4 MB each fit in 1 GB of storage.
+DSLR RAW photos (approximately 25 MB each) give about 40 per GB.
+High-resolution HEIC photos from modern iPhones at around 2–3 MB each give approximately 350–500 per GB.
+Use the Storage Capacity Estimator on this page to calculate how many photos, videos, songs, or other file types fit on any drive size.

 Is this data storage converter free?

-Yes, completely free with no account required.
-All conversions happen in your browser instantly.
-No data is sent to any server.
+Yes, completely free with no account or signup required.
+All conversions run instantly in your browser - no data is sent to any server.
+There are no usage limits, no premium tier, and no watermarks.
+The converter works on all devices including mobile phones and tablets without any installation.

 Related Tools